-1. What do Nurses Do and Where Do They Work?
+1. What Do Nurses Do, and Where Do They Work?

 Nurses work in medical clinics or hospitals the majority of the time.
 They might also work for other organisations like rehabilitation centres, outpatient clinics, or senior centres.
-Overall, their primary responsibility is to promote good health and wellbeing.
+Overall, their primary responsibility is to promote good health and well-being.

 Generally, nurses' traditional work environment is at a hospital, with emergency rooms being one of the most demanding and stressful.
-However, nowadays, nurses have a wide range of employment options that go beyond the traditional hospital or ward setting.
+However, nowadays, nurses have a wide range of employment options beyond the traditional hospital or ward setting.